Richmond (SA)

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Richmond has 91 active public transport stops.
-These include train and bus services.
-The stops are served by 51 different routes that together provide 4,343 weekly passenger trips.
+Richmond has 91 active public transport stops offering a mix of train and bus services.
+These are served by 51 different routes that together facilitate 4,343 weekly passenger trips.
+Residents enjoy good transport accessibility, with an average distance of 221 meters to the nearest stop.

 Frequently Asked Questions - Transport